All About Mass Intentions

 No Mass is ever offered for only one intention to the exclusion of all others.
 All our prayer requests are of equal and infinite value.
 Whether announced or not, God hears all our prayers when we lovingly turn to him in faith.

-Vigil Lights in our Chapel
+Vigil Lights for our Chapel

 Lighting a candle for a Special Intention is also a traditional religious practice.
 As part of the Eucharistic Revival in our country, we would like to install vigil lights in our Blessed Sacrament Chapel.
-If you would like to make a donation toward this special project, or to obtain more information about it, please contact the parish office.
-Thank you for all of your prayer requests!
+If you would like to make a donation toward this special project, or to obtain more information about them, please contact the parish office.
+Thank you again for all of your prayer requests!